LASIK: Process

-The procedure involves creating a thin flap on the eye, folding it to enable remodeling of the tissue beneath with a laser and repositioning the flap.
+In March 2009, the FDA officially recognized the new LASIK standard from The American National Standards Institute (ANSI), entitled "Laser Systems for Corneal Reshaping".

+A detailed pre-operative screening will assess corneal thickness, shape, and refractive error, ensuring the patient is a suitable candidate.
+During the surgery, a surgeon uses a femtosecond laser or a microkeratome blade to create a thin corneal flap, which is then carefully folded back to expose the underlying tissue.
+An excimer laser precisely reshapes the stromal layer of the cornea, removing microscopic amounts of tissue to correct refractive errors.
+This step is guided by a pre-determined surgical plan tailored to the patient's specific visual needs.
+After the cornea is reshaped, the flap is repositioned, serving as a natural bandage that adheres without the need for stitches.
+The entire procedure typically takes 10–15 minutes per eye and offers minimal discomfort and rapid recovery, allowing most patients to return to normal activities within a day or two.

 Preoperative procedures

-Contact lenses

-Patients wearing soft contact lenses are instructed to stop wearing them 5 to 21 days before surgery.
-One industry body recommends that patients wearing hard contact lenses should stop wearing them for a minimum of six weeks plus another six weeks for every three years the hard contacts have been worn.

-The cornea is avascular because it must be transparent to function normally.
-Its cells absorb oxygen from the tear film.
-Thus, low-oxygen-permeable contact lenses reduce the cornea's oxygen absorption, sometimes resulting in corneal neovascularization—the growth of blood vessels into the cornea.
-This causes a slight lengthening of inflammation duration and healing time and some pain during surgery, because of greater bleeding.

-Although some contact lenses (notably modern RGP and soft silicone hydrogel lenses) are made of materials with greater oxygen permeability that help reduce the risk of corneal neovascularization, patients considering LASIK are warned to avoid over-wearing their contact lenses.

 Pre-operative examination and education

-In the United States, the FDA has approved LASIK for age 18 or 22 and over because the vision has to stabilize.
+In the United States, the US Food and Drug Administration (FDA) has approved LASIK for people 18 years of age and older, but the American Academy of Ophthalmology recommends people wait until age 21 because vision needs to stabilize.
 More importantly the patient's eye prescription should be stable for at least one year prior to surgery.

 The patient may be examined with pupillary dilation and education given prior to the procedure.
 Before the surgery, the patient's corneas are examined with a pachymeter to determine their thickness, and with a topographer, or corneal topography machine, to measure their surface contour.
 Using low-power lasers, a topographer creates a topographic map of the cornea.
-The procedure is contraindicated if the topographer finds difficulties such as keratoconus The preparatory process also detects astigmatism and other irregularities in the shape of the cornea.
+The procedure is contraindicated if the topographer finds difficulties such as keratoconus.
+The preparatory process also detects astigmatism and other irregularities in the shape of the cornea.
 Using this information, the surgeon calculates the amount and the location of corneal tissue to be removed.
 The patient is prescribed and self-administers an antibiotic beforehand to minimize the risk of infection after the procedure and is sometimes offered a short acting oral sedative medication as a pre-medication.
 Prior to the procedure, anaesthetic eye drops are instilled.
 Factors that may rule out LASIK for some patients include large pupils, thin corneas and extremely dry eyes.